alainsopp/orderbook/README.md

 # orderbook
-GUI for passing sell and buy order to a local order book.
+GUI for passing sell and buy orders to a local order book.